Monte-Carlo Simulations of Electron Channelling: a Bent (110) Channel in Silicon: The Physical Model and the Simulation Algorithm

-It is convenient to characterise the curvature of the bent crystal by the centrifugal parameter $C$.
-Let $U(\upsilon)$ be the potential energy of the projectile in the field of crystal constituents averaged over the surface $y=\upsilon+y_\mathrm{B}(z)$.
-Then the centrifugal parameter is defined as
+As a result, the trajectory becomes surrounded by a `pipe' filled by the bent crystal lattice.

-Here $F_\mathrm{c.f.}$ is the centrifugal force acting on the projectile in the bent channel and $U^{\prime}_{\max}$ is the maximum derivative of the average potential energy with respect to $\upsilon$, i.e. the maximum force acting on the projectile in the average potential.
-The value $C=0$ corresponds to the straight crystal and $C=1$ is the critical value at which the potential barriers between the crystal channels disappears.
+It is convenient to characterize the curvature of the bent crystal by the centrifugal parameter $C$ \cite{Korol:2004ug}.
+Let $U(y)$ be the potential energy of the projectile in the field of straight crystal averaged over the coordinates $x$ and $z$ at fixed $y$.
+Then the centrifugal parameter is defined as\footnote{ The continuous potential is not used in the simulation algorithm of the code ChaS.
+It is utilized only for the definition of the centrifugal parameter $C$.}

+Here $F_\mathrm{c.f.}$ is the centrifugal force acting on the projectile in the bent channel and $U^{\prime}_{\max}$ is the maximum derivative of the average potential energy with respect to $y$, i.e. the maximum force acting on the projectile in the average potential.
 The centrifugal force is related to the projectile energy $E$ and to the bending radius $R_{C}$ via $F_\mathrm{c.f.}=E/R_{C}$.
 Therefore, expression (\ref{C}) can be rewritten as